frederik-hoeft/rimworld-more-injuries/README.md

 **Severity Reduction**: $f_{\text{sigmoid}}($ `medicine skill> / 15` $)$ where $f_{\text{sigmoid}}$ is a diffused sigmoid function defined as $f_{\text{sigmoid}}(x) = \frac{1}{1 + e^{-10\cdot(x - 0.5)}} + z$ where $z$ is a random factor between $-0.1$ and $0.1$.
 See [Wolfram Alpha](https://www.wolframalpha.com/input?i=f%28x%29+%3D+1+%2F+%281+%2B+e%5E%28-10*%28x%2F15+-+0.5%29%29%29+%2B+z%2C+x+in+%5B0%2C+20%5D%2C+z+in%5B-0.1%2C0.1%5D) for a visualization of the function.

+> [!IMPORTANT]
-> :warning: **Note**: Depending on the randomized factor $z$, poor medical skill of the doctor may do more harm than good when performing CPR.
+> Depending on the randomized factor $z$, poor medical skill of the doctor may do more harm than good when performing CPR.
 It is recommended to have a decently skilled doctor perform CPR to ensure the best possible outcome.

 ### Defibrillator